libre-man/unix-opts/README.md

   (supplied value will be used), `skip-option` (ignore the option), `reparse-arg` (supplied string will be parsed instead).

+* `missing-required-option` is thrown when a required option cannot be found.
+Use the `missing-options` reader to get all option objects that are missing.
+Available restarts: `use-value` (supplied list of values will be used), `skip-option` (ignore all these options, effectively binding them to `nil`)

 ```
 describe &key prefix suffix usage-of args stream
 ```